mitchellgordon95/mitchellgordon95.github.io/_posts/2021-4-2-probability.md

 especially when the latter appears to be "scientifically and mathematically rigorous."
-However, mathematics are only as correct as the assumptions made at the beginning, and by hiding the causal factors of an event behind the abstraction of a "probability distribution" we deprive ourselves of identifying when those causal factors change and our assumptions no longer hold (i.e. the distribution shifts).[^magnets]
+However, mathematics are only as correct as the assumptions made at the beginning, and by hiding the causal factors of an event behind the abstraction of a "probability distribution" we deprive ourselves of the ability to identify when those causal factors change and our assumptions no longer hold (i.e. the distribution shifts).[^magnets]

 [^magnets]: For example, I may experiment with a coin and decide that it is fair when tossing it onto a wooden surface, only to discover later that the coin is magnetized and slightly biased towards heads on metallic surfaces.